-Home care provides support and assistance to people in their own home, helping in whatever way is necessary to remain in their own home for as long as possible.
-It is flexible, care packages are designed to meet the specific needs of an individual, and which can change over time.
+Home care provides support and assistance to people in their own home, helping in whatever way is necessary to remain living independently for as long as possible.
+Care packages are designed to meet the specific needs of an individual and which can change over time.
 Here are some things to consider when choosing a care agency.

 How to find care agencies

 Your local authority social services can give you a list of local care providers (agencies).
+You can also go to the Care Quality Commission website and search by area.
 You should then contact at least two or three agencies and ask them to send you their details and price list.
 A wide range of services are available and a care plan will be tailored to meet your relative’s particular needs (both in terms of what they need help with and how often).
 If you haven’t had asked your relative’s GP for a social services needs assessment you should do so now, as they may be entitled to free or subsidised home care.

 What questions should I ask a care agency?